 As part of the GSMA’s Connected Women Commitment Initiative, Wave Money has committed to increase the proportion of women in their Mobile Money customer base in Myanmar.

-Since launch, Wave Money has grown an agent network of 36,200 agents across all 14 states of Myanmar, covering over 85% of the country.
-In comparison to the traditional bank branch and ATM networks of approximately 2,000 and 3,000 respectively, the Wave Money agent network is the largest financial services network in the country.
+Since launch, Wave Money has grown an agent network over 49,000 agents across all 14 states of Myanmar, covering over 89% of the country.
+There are Wave shops in 293 out of the total 330 townships, covering 85% of rural Myanmar.
+In comparison to the traditional bank branch and ATM networks of approximately 2,100 and 3,300 respectively, the Wave Money agent network is the largest financial services network in the country.

 While traditional banks open five days a week from 9am until 3pm, Wave shops are open every day from early until late.
 For most people, it is not possible to go to the bank during the day, but thanks to Mobile Money and Wave shops, customers can send and receive money at a time that is convenient for them.